 How to Fix Up Your Fixer-Upper

 Whether you are purchasing your first home with hopes of turning it into your dream home or buying a fixer-upper in order to flip it for a profit, there are a variety of ways to turn a neglected home into a stunning showcase.
 Taking on the project of fixing up a home is never easy, nor is it cheap.
 As with most home improvement projects, unexpected complications arise, and it sometimes seems like the dollars just float out of your pocket.
 However, the end product — and profit — will be worth it when your home is in tip-top condition, and it’s the envy of all the neighbors on the block.
-There are several tips homeowners can follow in order to perfectly, and cost-effectively, fix up a fixer-upper.
+If finances is your main concern you should learn how to levy the equity of your home.
+It's important to become more familiarized with Home Equity Loans.

 1. Start with the walls